rbowsley/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 To edit a field option:

-- Double click on the text of the option, , e.g. 'Female'.
-This will open up the dialogue box.
+- Double click on the text of the option, e.g. 'Female'.
+This will open the dialogue box.
 - Make the changes that you need, then press 'enter' on your keyboard to save.

 ### Deleting Tabs, Fields and Options

  To delete any tab, field or option:

  - Click the 'Del' button to the right of the relevant field or tab.
-If you delete a tab, all of the fields in it will automatically be deleted as well.
+If you delete a tab, all the fields in it will automatically be deleted as well.

 ##### Tags